KStefanski-Polek/Portfolio/README.md

 * theoretical knowledge from all Internet source I can find.

 On this site I would like to share with you everything I have achieved so far.
+I am constantly developing, so everything you see here is also constantly updated.
+I encourage you to check ;)

 ## Statistics
 ### uTest